Catholics say the Church is inseparably visible and invisible.

 - St. Bernard de Clairvaux (1090 A.D.)

 The invisible aspect of the Church is faith and abandonment to Christ (being "Born Again").
 The visible aspects of the Church are the succession of priests and bishops and physical presence of Jesus in the Eucharist, which physically becomes part of Christians during communion, and which unites us with all the faithful around the world and with all Christians who came before us and with all who will follow us.
 That is why the Eucharist is such a big deal for us!
 It is the source and summit of our faith.
 Since the dawn of Christianity, the Eucharist has been our unity.
-I believe it is clear from Scripture and the early Christians.
+We believe it is clear from Scripture and the early Christians.
 That is why the Catholic Church stops short of giving the name "Church" to communities of believers that don't share that.
 Orthodox communities have succession to the apostles and they have the Eucharist and that's why we call them Church.
-I pray for the day when all Christians can share the Eucharist together.
+We pray for the day when all Christians can share the Eucharist together.
 May the Lord return to a shining bride.
 In the Catholic Mass the priest says a powerful line:

 "In mercy and love unite all your children wherever they may be."